 About a third of the population suffers from motion sickness.
 Motion sickness can be described as feeling nauseous, sweaty, or just generally uncomfortable when you’re in a moving vehicle.
 No one has concrete evidence on why it happens, but I found an interesting theory.

 So when your brother decides to take you out on a joyride in your father’s Mustang, you’re probably feeling sick from something called Sensory Conflict.
-Your eyes are telling you that you’re staying in one place but you’re ears are telling you you’re accelerating.
+Your eyes are telling you that you’re staying in one place but your ears are telling you you’re accelerating.

 Wait, your ears?
 Yep, your ears.

 There is a vestibular system deep inside your ear that detects balance and motion.
 While traveling on an airplane or a train, your eyes and ears are getting conflicting signals.
 That’s why you throw up on your dad’s nice upholstery! 🙂

 We can guess what causes it now, but that’s no good to us unless we know how to cure it.
 Probably the best route to go is ginger.
 Chop some of it up, stick it in hot water, leave it for a bit, and then drink up!
 If you’re not a huge fan of the taste then I suggest to cut some up and swallow it whole from a spoon to get it over with.
 I try to not put anything in my body that can’t be found in nature so for other natural remedies you could try: